starfederation/datastar/site/static/md/guide/getting_started.md

 ### `data-computed`

-The [`data-computed`](/reference/attribute_plugins#data-computed) attribute creates a new signal that is computed based on an expression.
+The [`data-computed`](/reference/attribute_plugins#data-computed) attribute creates a new signal that is computed based on a reactive expression.
 The computed signal is read-only, and its value is automatically updated when any signals in the expression are updated.

 ```html
 <input data-bind-input />